k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04_agents_and_tools.md

 Domain list is useful when an LU contains many tables, which not all might be relevant for the current This attribute is used by the Reflector and is added to its context.

-A good practice for provisioning and maintaining it is to create an MTable at the leading business entity LU, with the following recommended columns:
+A good practice for provisioning and maintaining it is to create an MTable at the leading business entity LU, including the following recommended columns:

 * Domain - name of domain
 * Description